How to use a condom

 Condoms are the most effective form of protection against sexually transmitted infections (STIs) during vaginal sex, anal sex, or oral sex performed on a penis.
 They are also an effective contraceptive for preventing pregnancy.

 Most condoms are made from a thin latex, which covers the penis before coming into contact with a sexual partner.
 Some people are sensitive to latex, and many manufacturers also make latex-free condoms.
 Condoms are 98% effective when used properly.

 They come in a wide variety of flavours and shapes: all intended to enhance your pleasure and safety.
 However, it's important to be able to use condoms correctly in the heat of the moment.
 A condom is easy to use – once you get the hang of it.
 Practice makes perfect, so learn how to use one before you find yourself in a situation where you need one.

 It is important to remember, that like all contraceptives, condoms are not 100% effective.
 Some people use condoms with another method to protect against pregnancy and Sexually Transmitted Infections.
 Talk to your doctor to find out about the contraceptive that will work best for you.
 It’s just as important for gay and bisexual men to use condoms, to prevent the risk of HIV and other Sexually Transmitted Infections.

 Where can I buy condoms?

 Condoms are available in pharmacies, supermarkets, vending machines in nightclubs and pubs, STI clinics and often in student unions and health centres.
 Always buy condoms with a quality mark (Kite or CE mark).
 Health clinics and students unions will often give away free condoms.
-Here's a list of places to get free condoms.

 When should I use a condom?